-4.6.4 Acceptance of the winning bid
+4.6.3 Acceptance of the bid

 LME Clear may accept the best price for the Positions subject to the auction that it believes accurately reflects the risk of the portfolio.
 LME Clear has in place an appropriate process for determining an "acceptable auction price" which will consider the risks of the portfolio including: the current mark to market; the size of the auction portfolio relative to the market and the likely risk premium required by an auction participant.
-LME Clear will not, however, publish a reserve price.

-LME Clear reserves the right to reject an auction bid from a member if it deems the overall risk presented by the member, following the transfer of any portfolio, to be in excess of LME Clear's risk tolerance for the member or it considers that an auction bid does not fall within the 'acceptable auction price'.
+LME Clear reserves the right to reject an auction bid from a Member if it deems the overall risk presented by the Member, following the transfer of any portfolio, to be in excess of LME Clear's risk tolerance for the Member or it considers that an auction bid does not fall within the 'acceptable auction price'.

-If two or more members submit a bid of the same value, LME Clear may, subject to its discretion to reject any bid, accept the bid which LME Clear considers represents the most favourable risk management solution.
-If LME Clear determines that bids could not be differentiated on a risk management basis other than winning, additionally the time of submission could also be taken into account for bids of the same value.
+If two or more Members submit a bid of the same value, LME Clear may, subject to its discretion to reject any bid, accept the bid which LME Clear considers represents the most favourable risk management solution.
+If LME Clear determines that bids could not be differentiated on risk management basis then winning additionally the time of submission could also be taken into account for bids of the same value.
 The final decision will be made by the DMC.
-The decision of LME Clear to accept or reject a particular bid will be conclusive and binding on all members.
+The decision of LME Clear to accept or reject a particular bid will be conclusive and binding on all Members.

-4.6.5 Default Fund juniorisation
+4.6.1 Default Fund juniorisation

-To incentivise competitive bidding, default fund juniorisation will be applied per auction with each participant's default contributions also allocated per each portfolio.
-However juniorisation will only become effective once losses exceed initial margin and will apply to all losses that utilise the default fund, including losses during hedging activities.
-Where no auction is required, losses will be assigned pro-rata.
-The steps outlined in the default fund juniorisation are in accordance with the Default Procedure C of the LME Clear Rules.
+To incentivise competitive bidding, default fund juniorisation will be applied per auction with each participant's default contributions also allocated per each auction.
+However it will only become effective once losses exceed initial margin and it covers all losses that utilise the default fund, including losses during hedging activities.
+Where no auction is required losses will be assigned pro-rata.
+The steps outlined in the default fund juniorisation are in accordance with the Default Procedure C set out in the LME Clear Rules.

-4.6.5.1 Allocation of default contribution per auction
+4.6.1.1 Allocation of default contribution per auction

 The proportion of each non-defaulting member's default fund contribution attributed to an auction portfolio takes into account the member's total activity in the relevant service and the open contracts in the auction portfolio.
-LME Clear uses each member's average end of day initial margin (IM) as a percentage of their average overall IM within the 1 month immediately preceding the commencement of the relevant default period to determine this.
+Therefore, each member's average end of day initial margin (IM) as a percentage of their average overall IM within the 1 month immediately preceding the commencement of the relevant default period is utilised.
 The member default contribution per auction is then allocated based on the average IM for each underlying.

-4.6.5.2 Order of Default Fund juniorisation
+4.6.1.2 Order of Default Fund juniorisation